Professionalism & Communication:

 What to Do When Bad Things Happen to Good Surgeons

 Video Message from Program Co-Directors Dr. Ahmer Karimuddin & Dr. Tracy Scott

 “When Bad Things Happen to Good Surgeons” is a full day symposium about real-world work culture and communication difficulties.
 By bringing in provincial leaders and experts, we will learn how to deal with conflict in daily practice with colleagues and administration.
 There will be a focus on the emotional impact of patient complaints on surgeon wellbeing and how to deal with a college complaint or lawsuit.
 We are excited to partner with the CMPA and Saegis to bring to you a novel and captivating session on “Communicating Unexpected Outcomes”.

-Cypress Room, Holiday Inn Vancouver-Center, 711 W. Broadway, Heather St, Vancouver, BC V5Z 3Y2
+Cypress Room, Holiday Inn Vancouver-Center, 711 W. Broadway, Vancouver

 Surgeons: $250, Residents: Free

 Please e-transfer (Interac) registration fees to Luiza Shamkulova at email@example.com or via cheque to ‘UBC General Surgery’ to be mailed to DHCC 11125 – 2775 Laurel Street, Vancouver, BC Canada, V5Z 1M9.

 The day will have a minimum of 7 Category 1 credits and 3 Category 3 credits.